-programming capabilities based on reflection.
-The algorithm is formalized as an inference system in the style of [21], with specific rules for solving and decomposing constraints (i.e., generalization subproblems) involving symbols that obey equational axioms, such as ACU and their combinations.
-The number of independent, order-sorted least general generalizers modulo E-renaming, where E consists of any combination of associativity, commutativity, and unity axioms of two expressions, is always finite [2], and our algorithm terminates for every generalization problem, while computing a complete and minimal generalization set (that is, a set covering all generalizations, and containing no redundant members).
+The ACUOS backend consists of about 1000 lines of Maude code that essentially implement the algorithm of [1], making heavy use of the Maude metaprogramming capabilities based on reflection.
+The algorithm is formalized as an inference system in the style of [14], with specific rules for solving and decomposing constraints (i.e., generalization subproblems) involving symbols that obey equational axioms, such as ACU and their combinations.
+The number of independent, order-sorted least general generalizers modulo E-renaming, where E consists of any combination of associativity, commutativity, and unity axioms of two expressions, is always finite [1], and our algorithm terminates for every generalization problem, while computing a complete and minimal generalization set (that is, a set covering all independent generalizations).

-The implementation of [2] in ACUOS has been optimized as follows.
+The implementation of [1] in ACUOS has been optimized as follows.
 First, we identify many generalization subproblems that are equal modulo (equational) variable renaming, which enables the use of Maude memoization thus leading to exponential speed-ups for common generalization problems.
 Second, we delay adding any sort information for new variables until needed, which avoids repeated computation of subsorts for the same terms.
-Finally, those computations that are deterministic are encoded as Maude equations (instead of rules), thereby greatly reducing the search space as well as the memory usage due to the different treatment of rules and equations in Maude [10].
-Thanks to these improvements, we can handle terms that are up to 50% larger than the preliminary, naïve implementation reported in [2].
+Finally, those computations that are deterministic are encoded as Maude equations (instead of rules), thereby greatly reducing the search space as well as the memory usage due to the different treatment of rules and equations in Maude [6].
+Thanks to these improvements, we can handle terms that are up to 50% larger than the preliminary, naïve implementation reported in [1].